pluginized-protocols/libxbgp/docs/source/dynamic_pluglet_insertion.rst

 -m msqid
    Mandatory argument.
 It might be the case that multiple "pluginized" programs are running on the same machine (e.g.
    OSPF, BGP and RIP are all "pluginized").
 The kernel queue is different on each program.
-Hence, to tell to ``ebpf_injecter`` to send the action on the right program, the kernel queue id must be specified.
+Hence, to tell ``ebpf_injecter`` to send the action on the right program, the kernel queue id must be specified.

-   The msqid should normally be written by the libubpf program on a folder (todo: normally should be written on the folder specified in the ``init_plugin_manager`` function).
+   The msqid should normally be written by the libubpf program on a folder (todo: normally should be written in the folder specified in the ``init_plugin_manager`` function).

 -a action
     Mandatory argument.
 Specify the action to send to the libubpf.
 The following actions are valid :

     add
         Add a pluglet to the speficied "pluginized" program.
-Must be used in conjuction with ``-n``, ``-p`` and ``-h`` parameters. ``-j``, ``-e`` and ``-s`` can be used to compile in the eBPF code in x86_64 machine code, add extra stack and add a shared memory respectively.
+Must be used in conjunction with ``-n``, ``-p`` and ``-h`` parameters. ``-j``, ``-e`` and ``-s`` can be used to compile in the eBPF code in x86_64 machine code, add extra stack and add a shared memory respectively.